Kerala House: Administration

-A Tourism Information Office headed by the Deputy Director and assisted by a Tourist Information Officer is functioning in Travancore Palace located at K.G Marg to cater the needs of tourists visiting Kerala.
+A Tourism Information Office, headed by the Deputy Director and assisted by a Tourist Information Officer, is functioning in the Travancore House, located at KG Marg, to cater to the needs of tourists visiting Kerala.

 Norka Cell

-A Norka Cell headed by the Additional Secretary and assisted by a Joint Secretary/Deputy Secretary and a NRK Development Officer is functioning in Travancore Palace, K.G.Marg to pursue and follow up issues relating to non resident Keralites with the various ministries of Government of India.
-NORKA wing facilitate attestation of certificates sent from various attestation centres of Kerala in various embassies, and also address the needs of non-resident Malayalees to the extent possible.
+A Norka Cell headed by the Additional Secretary and assisted by a Joint Secretary/Deputy Secretary and an NRK Development Officer is functioning in Travancore House to oversee issues related to non-resident Keralites.
+The NORKA Cell facilitates attestation of certificates sent from various attestation centres of Kerala in various embassies, it also addresses the needs of non-resident Malayalees.

 Malayala Bhasha Padana Kendram (Malayalam Learning Centre)

-This is a project initiated jointly by various Malayali Associations in Delhi and Government of Kerala.
-The project envisages to impart Malayalam literacy and cultural heritage amongst the new generation of Malayalee community in Delhi and adjacent area.
-Central office of padana Kendra is established at Travancore Palace.
+This is a project initiated jointly by various Malayali Associations in Delhi and the Government of Kerala.
+The project envisages imparting Malayalam literacy and cultural heritage amongst the new generation of the Malayalee community in the National Capital Region.
+The central office of Padana Kendra is at Travancore House.

 Cauvery Cell

-Cauvery Cell of the Water Resources Department is functioning at the Travancore Palace basically to follow up the Cauvery Water Dispute with the Cauvery Tribunal.
-Nowadays the cell is more engaged with the Mullaperiyar Dam issue.
+The Cauvery Cell of the Water Resources Department is functioning at the Travancore House to follow up the Cauvery Water Dispute with the Cauvery Tribunal.